You have no items in your shopping cart.

 MY FIVE BEST BEE VENOM PRODUCTS: Royal Nectar still tops; Nature's Beauty is best new for 2013

-Royal Nectar Rejuvenating Serum ($45) is the most recent product launch by Nelson Honey, the family-owned, New Zealand based, bee business that makes Royal Nectar Original Face Mask with Bee Venom ($68 in the shop) and supplies the bee venom for the Heaven Bee Venom Mask (see my review here).
+Royal Nectar Rejuvenating Serum ($45) is the most recent product launch by Nelson Honey, the family-owned, New Zealand based, bee business that makes Royal Nectar Original Face Mask with Bee Venom ($68) and supplies the bee venom for the Heaven Bee Venom Mask (see my review here).
 Royal Nectar Rejuvenating Serum is a light serum that, at least for me, doubles as a moisturizer.
 Those with drier skins may want to layer over Royal Nectar Moisturizing Face Lift with Bee Venom ($55).
-Another new product from Royal Nelson is the Cream Cleanser ($29 in the shop), which is an absolute pleasure to use.
+Another new product from Royal Nelson is the Cream Cleanser ($29), which is an absolute pleasure to use.

 There have been tons of bee venom products launched this past year and most of them are unimpressive.
-An exception is Nature’s Beauty Bee Venom Eye Serum ($49.95 in the shop), which is an excellent product in the under-$50 price bracket.
+An exception is Nature’s Beauty Bee Venom Eye Serum ($49.95), which is an excellent product in the under-$50 price bracket.
 And I have just started testing Avitalin’s Bee Venom BioLift Complex, which sources its bee venom from Europe rather than New Zealand.
 Expect a review in about four weeks.